 Altitude: 765m | Length of trail: 3.1km | Time: 5-6 hours | Difficulty: Intermediate | MAP

 At the Swallow Grotto’s east trailhead, you’ll spot the Zhuilu Suspension Bridge – this is where the Zhuilu Old Trail starts.

 The trail is open from 7 am – 6 pm, but you’re only allowed to enter it between 7 am – 10 am.
-If you do decide to do this hike, it’s important to know that the terrain is very rugged and the cliff section is narrow.
+If you decide to do this hike, it’s important to know that the terrain is very rugged and the cliff is narrow.
 You should really only attempt this hike if you are fit and not scared of heights.
-Spotting poisonous creatures along the trail aren’t uncommon either.
+Spotting poisonous creatures along the trail isn’t uncommon either.

 Tunnel of Nine Turns Trail (Jiuqudong)